kpryu6/mypet/README.md

 # mypet
-OpensourceSW assignment
+OpensourceSW assignment using Django

 ## Description
-Mypet is a web platform where you can manage your pets, connect with other pet owners, and engage in voting-based interactions.
+Mypet is a simple Django web where you can manage your pets, connect with other pet owners, and engage in voting-based interactions.

 ## Features

-#### showcase your beloved pets
+### Showcase your beloved pets
 Create profiles for your pets, including their names, ages, breeds, and descriptions.
 Upload adorable pictures to share with the pet-loving community.

-#### Voting-based interactions
+### Voting-based interactions
 Participate in fun and interactive Q&A related to pets.
 Share your opinions, and engage in friendly communication.

 </br>